bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * [./circumvent-cors.md](./circumvent-cors.md)
 * To allow implementing a web client on a different domain without having to add headers that our web server should output
 * Store a copy of each feed in .css

+### Search engine optimization

+* Store a copy of each feed in HTML
+* Preferably under the main feed URL that others are referring to
+* Insert cross-feed links
+* Optionally format as a twtxt-HTML polyglot via a preformatted block to minimize storage overhead

 ### CORS proxy